 Student LifeWe want your time at the college to be as interesting and varied as possible.
 As well as your studies, you can get involved in a range of other activities that will not only give you the chance to meet lots of new people but also improve your CV for when you apply for a job or go on to university.
 Activities include team sport, events, Student Council, fundraising, societies and enterprise activities.
 Have a root around student experience to learn more.

-Sport AcademiesOur sport academies give you the opportunity to excel in your chosen sport with coaching and elite level competition in seven areas – cricket, hockey, rugby, men's football, ladies' football, netball and surfing.
+Sport AcademiesOur sport academies give you the opportunity to excel in your chosen sport with coaching and elite level competition in five areas – cricket, rugby, men's football, ladies' football and netball.
 All training is built into your academic timetable.
 Our teams regularly win regional and national competitions, with many of our students gaining professional contracts and selected for international teams.

 Welsh BaccalaureateYou can combine the Welsh Bac qualification with your studies to add 'real life' experience.
 There are no exams and it develops your personal and academic skills as well as encouraging independence.
-There are five key components: essential skills; Wales, Europe and the world; work related education; personal and social education; and individual investigation.
+It is not compulsory to study the Welsh Bac at the College.
 Find out more about the Welsh Baccalaureate.

 Are you a Welsh speaker?

 The Welsh language is as important to us as it is to you so we’ve gone the extra mile to make sure that you can use your Welsh during your time with us.

 - Make sure you tell us early on what language you want to receive college correspondence in, we’ll even arrange for you to have your interview in Welsh.